The Hills Have Eyes 2: Production

 Writer Wes Craven's initial inspiration for the film came during a casual conversation with producer Peter Locke.
 Craven envisioned that the previous film's character, Brenda (Emilie de Ravin), traumatized by her suffering during the events of The Hills Have Eyes, joins the National Guard to overcome her fears.
 Barely finished with basic training, Brenda receives a call from her sergeant, who explains that they are sending a team back to the New Mexico desert to eradicate the remaining mutants.
 Her sergeant and the team need her, for she is the only one left alive who knows the mutants' location.
 Because of de Ravin's involvement in the television show Lost, her schedule was unable to accommodate the filming of the sequel.
 Wes Craven replaced her character, but retained much of the original concept, including the group of National Guard soldiers in training.

 Craven originally looked at M. J. Bassett, the director of Deathwatch, to take over the directing role, but ultimately chose Martin Weisz after scheduling conflicts with Bassett.
 The Hills Have Eyes 2 had a budget of $15 million, and began filming in the summer of 2006 in Ouarzazate, Morocco, where the previous movie was filmed.

 Release

-The Hills Have Eyes 2 was released in theatres on March 23, 2007.
-The film was released on DVD on July 17, 2007, by 20th Century Fox Home Entertainment.
-It also grossed over $30 million in domestic DVD sales, for a total of $67,915,885.